-E. M. de Melo e Castro, in Prehistoric Digital Poetry: An Archaeology of Forms (2007), Chris Funkhouser.
+E. M. de Melo e Castro, in Media Poetry: An International Anthology (2007), Eduardo Kac.

 This strand is comprised of works that suggest “graphic and kinetic possibilities”.
 Here, letters and numbers are defamiliarized and display a “verbicovisual energy”.
 The manipulation of their graphical properties often results in a “remediatization of concrete poetry”.
 Letters and numbers become “enigmatic shapes”, or sounds vocalized by a robotic voice whose “traces” you need to follow.
 These works shapeshift between the ideogrammatic and the alphanumeric, presenting words and numbers as encrypted, and persistently exploring the transition from absence to emergence of meaning.